 A new threat to some of the world’s best beaches is a stinking but irresistable invasion of Sargassum seaweed slopping onto pristine beaches across the southern USA and Caribbean, including Texas, south Florida, Mexico, Barbados, Trinidad, Tobago, the Dominican Republic, Puerto Rica, Brazil and even across the ocean to Portugal, Spain, the British Isles, and Morocco.

 Sargassum appears as vast mats of free-floating seaweed growing on the surface of seawater and has probably been around for thousands of years.
-The difference now is that it's multiplied massively and is washing up on our favourite beaches in thousands of tons.
+The difference now is that it’s multiplied massively and is washing up on the world’s best beaches in thousands of tons.